procoders/docker-laravel/readme.md

 This project is open source and I am highly interested in receiving suggestions and advice from the community.

-Docker Laravel is created and maintained by [Alexander Trauzzi](http://profiles.google.com/atrauzzi).
+Docker Laravel is created and maintained by Oleg Kopachovets.